 - An introduction that starts from a point your audience can readily understand and grant to be important and ends with a specific question you intend to answer.
 The question will need to be quite specific, or else you'll have very little chance of answering it.
-To get from the general to the specific, you will no doubt need to refer to work done by others. - A description of the methods you used to address the specific question, in sufficient detail that a knowledgeable person would be able to replicate your results.
+To get from the general to the specific, you will no doubt need to refer to work done by others.
+In fact, you should include here a brief description of a prior experiment that motivated your work, drawn perhaps from the summary you wrote earlier. - A description of the methods you used to address the specific question, in sufficient detail that a knowledgeable person would be able to replicate your results.
 You should take pains to explain the principle behind your methods so that a biology major could understand them.
 However, you should not be compelled to explain things like how BioBIKE works.
 You may presume that a "knowledgeable person" knows the basics of working within BioBIKE (even though, of course, a random biology major would not). - Results not conclusions but actual results!
 These should be related in a way that would enable a biology major to understand their meaning and significance. - Relationship between your results and the question at hand.